-5.1 DEPARTMENTAL EVALUATION COMMITTEE
+5A.1 DEPARTMENTAL EVALUATION COMMITTEE

-- A. A Departmental Evaluation Committee (DEC) will be established within each Department/School for the evaluation of probationary faculty members.
+- A. A Departmental Evaluation Committee (DEC) will be established within each Department/School for the evaluation of pre-tenure faculty members.
 This will include the coordination and conduct of teaching assessments, annual assessments, intermediate tenure reviews and recommendations with respect to tenure. - B. By no later than May 15 of each year the Chair/Director of a Department/School shall establish a Department Evaluation Committee (DEC).
 The term of office for members of a DEC shall commence on September 1 and terminate on the following August 31. - C. The DEC normally consists of five members.
 The Chair/Director of the Department/School shall be an ex officio voting member of the DEC although he/she may designate a tenured faculty member from within the Department/School to act for him/her.
 Three tenured faculty members from the department/school shall be elected by the tenure-stream faculty members.
 The Chair /Director shall appoint a faculty member from the department/school.
 All members of the DEC must be tenured. - D. The size of the DEC can be reduced to three or increased to seven members, as noted below.
 In small departments/schools the DEC may have only three members, composed of the Chair/Director or designate, plus one elected and one appointed member.
 Where a seven member DEC is deemed appropriate, it will consist of five members elected by and from the Department/School faculty, the Chair/Director and one appointed by the Chair/Director.
-Normally, any Department/ School with 8 or more tenured faculty will have at least five members on the DEC, and any Department/School with more than 20 tenured members will have seven members on the DEC. - E. Elections to the DEC are always by and from the tenure-stream faculty members of the Department/School and shall be completed before the Chair/Director makes his/her appointment.
-Individuals may not be appointed for more than two consecutive terms; those terms may, however, be preceded or followed by election to the DEC. - F. When making an appointment to the DEC, the Chair/Director shall take into account the University's equity, diversity and inclusion obligations, including those concerning designated groups, and/or the need to broaden the areas of expertise represented within the committee.
-The Chair/Director shall send a written report to the Department/School, Dean, the Vice-Provost Faculty Affairs and the Association, explaining the rationale for the appointment.
+Normally, any Department/ School with 8 or more tenured faculty will have at least five members on the DEC, and any Department/School with more than 20 tenured members will have seven members on the DEC.